GuanceCloud/datakit/internal/export/doc/en/datakit-filter.md

     { ABC IN [1,2, "foo", 3.5]} # ABC is not equal to abe
     ```

-    In line protocol, all fields of **and their values are case-sensitive**.
+    In data point, all fields of **and their values are case-sensitive**.
 <!-- markdownlint-enable -->

 ## Usage Example {#usage}